dealien/VR-Camera-Handbook/getting-started.md

     </a>
 </div><br>

-* If you are only going to film a 180 degree video, use the single camera mount.
+If you are only going to film a 180 degree video, use the single camera mount instead of the dual camera mount.
+However, note that editing 180 degree video is not possible with the included software.
-* The control watch is used to synchronize starting and stopping a recording, and to make sure pictures are taken at exactly the same time.

 ## Camera Mechanical Assembly